smartdevicelink/sdl_overview_guides/docs/RPC Spec Generator/index.md

 python3 -m pip install -r InterfaceParser/requirements.txt
 ```

 Each platform has their own generator implementation but the instructions for generating their respective RPC code is the same.
-Refer to the following command line options for running a SDL platform generator script:
+Refer to the following command line options for running an SDL platform generator script:

 ```
 Mobile API Spec Generator